 7. Under AutoPIPE load case 3 (T3P3), both header pipe and branch piping have shutdown conditions applied to the piping.

 a.
-Ambient temperature should be the temperature that header pipe was operating at
+Suggest, ambient temperature should be the temperature that header pipe was operating at.